andvsilva/webscraping/whale-alert/README.md

 $ sudo apt install python3-venv
 ```

-If the installation was sucessfully, we can now to create your new virtual environment:
+If the installation was successful, we can now to create your new virtual environment:

 ```bash
 # Here you can change the name of the project as you like :)